coltonofarrell/coltonofarrell/README.md

 - Introduction to Artifical Intelligence
 - Learning Git and GitHub
 - SQL for Non-Programmers
-- Understand SQL: Explore the Power and Versatility of the SQL Database Language
+-_ Understand SQL: Explore the Power and Versatility of the SQL Database Language_

 ## 🧑‍🚀 Postman Certifications
 - API Beginner Learning Path